schibsted/spid-tech-docs/Readme.md

 In addition to these directories, there are various files that have specific functionality.

-#### resources/apis.edn

-This file describes the service/api categorization.
-The ids of services and apis defined in this file can be used to categorize endpoints in `resources/endpoints/*.edn`.

 #### resources/types.edn

 Types used across many endpoints.
 Many types are defined inline for the